-1 SECTION 1.
-Chapter 6D of the General Laws is hereby amended by inserting after 2 section 15, the following section:- 3 Section 15A. (a) For the purposes of this subsection, the term "substance use disorder 4 treatment" shall include: early intervention services; outpatient services; intensive outpatient and 5 partial hospitalization services; residential or inpatient services; clinical stabilization services; 6 acute treatment services; and medically managed intensive inpatient services.
-7 The commission, in consultation with the department of public health, shall develop 8 standards of certification for substance use disorder treatment providers.
-In developing these 9 standards, the commission shall review and make recommendations regarding evidence-based 10 substance use disorder treatments and treatment programs and providers available to consumers 11 in the commonwealth.
-The commission shall consider and evaluate the substance use disorder 12 treatment services provided by substance use disorder treatment programs and shall determine 13 those programs and treatments which are based on evidence and provide effective and high quality outcomes, as demonstrated in data, studies and peer-reviewed literature; provided, that the review shall consider, at a minimum, services provided by programs subject to licensure or approval under chapter 111B, 111E and section 24 of chapter 90, facilities or programs required to comply with the requirements of 105 CMR 164.000, services provided by practitioners that provide opioid agonist therapy; and alcohol and drug counselors subject to licensure under chapter 111J.
+SECTION 1.
+Chapter 6D of the General Laws is hereby amended by inserting after section 15, the following section:-

+Section 15A. (a) For the purposes of this subsection, the term "substance use disorder treatment" shall include: early intervention services for substance use disorder treatment; outpatient services including medically assisted therapies; intensive outpatient and partial hospitalization services; residential or inpatient services; clinical stabilization services; acute treatment services; and medically managed intensive inpatient services.

+The commission, in consultation with the department of public health, shall develop standards of certification for substance use disorder treatment providers.
+In developing these standards, the commission shall review and make recommendations regarding evidence-based substance use disorder treatments and treatment programs and providers available to consumers in the commonwealth.
+The commission shall consider and evaluate the substance use disorder treatment services provided by substance use disorder treatment programs and shall determine those programs and treatments which are based on evidence and provide effective and high quality outcomes, as demonstrated in data, studies and peer-reviewed literature; provided, that the review shall consider, at a minimum, services provided by programs subject to licensure or approval under chapters 111B and 111E and sections 24 and 24D of chapter 90, facilities or programs required to comply with the requirements of 105 CMR 164.000, services provided by practitioners that provide opioid agonist therapy; and alcohol and drug counselors subject to licensure under chapter 111J.

-The commission shall consider best practices of programs and providers that have been demonstrated to achieve optimal patient outcomes and shall consider standards based on the following goals of continuing care management: (1) effective discharge planning and patient education; (2) enabling transitions from more intensive to less intensive treatment; (3) regular monitoring of patients' behavior and addressing relapse risks; (4) providing support for cooccurring issues; (5) facilitating ongoing participation in self-help programs; (6) providing and linking to social support; and (7) adapting treatment over time, as needed.
+The commission shall consider best practices of programs and providers that have been demonstrated to achieve optimal patient outcomes and shall consider standards based on the following goals of continuing care management: (1) effective discharge planning and patient education; (2) enabling successful transitions from more intensive to less intensive treatment, based on the medical needs of the patient; (3) regular monitoring of patients' behavior and addressing relapse risks; (4) providing support for co-occurring issues; (5) facilitating ongoing participation in self-help programs; (6) providing and linking to social support; and (7) adapting treatment over time, as needed.

-27 To develop the certification standards, the commission shall consult with experts in the 28 field of substance use disorders and treatment who shall have expertise with a range of inpatient 29 and outpatient treatment services and modalities and shall not be affiliated or receive 30 remuneration from a health plan or substance use disorder treatment provider in the 31 commonwealth.
-In addition, the commission shall consult with other local and national experts 32 in substance use disorders and treatment, the director of the bureau of substance abuse services 33 within the department of public health, the medical director of MassHealth, medical directors of 34 health plans in the commonwealth, medical directors of behavioral health managed care 35 organizations, organizations that develop and provide or consult with health plans regarding medical necessity and utilization review criteria, local and national providers of inpatient and 36

-37 outpatient services, including, but not limited to, detoxification and opioid treatment programs, 38 residential rehabilitation services and drug and alcohol counseling services and representatives of 39 consumers who have sought or received such services.
-The commission shall consult with the 40 department of public health to maximize opportunities for administrative simplification and 41 regulatory consistency.
+To develop the certification standards, the commission shall consult with experts in the field of substance use disorders and treatment who shall have expertise with a range of inpatient and outpatient treatment services and modalities.
+In addition, the commission shall consult with other local and national experts in substance use disorders and treatment, the director of the bureau of substance abuse services within the department of public health, the medical director of MassHealth, medical directors of health plans in the commonwealth, medical directors of behavioral health managed care organizations, organizations that develop and provide or consult with health plans regarding medical necessity and utilization review criteria, local and national providers of inpatient and outpatient services, including, but not limited to, detoxification and opioid treatment programs, residential rehabilitation services and drug and alcohol counseling services and representatives of consumers who have sought or received such services.
+The commission shall consult with the department of public health to maximize opportunities for administrative simplification and regulatory consistency.